Regncon/conorganizer/README.md

 -   Add is gm to event
 -   Participants can choose favorite events
 -   Send emails from server
--   Create participant in database
--   Check if participant is over 18 |
--   Connect to checkin system
 -   Something that says which participant you're logged in as

 #### Nice to haves for publishing events